A Flexible Generative Framework for Graph-based Semi-supervised Learning: Experiments

 \subsection{Standard Benchmark Setting}

-We first consider a standard benchmark setting in recent graph-based semi-supervised learning works~\cite{yang2016revisiting,kipf2016semi,velivckovic2017graph}.
+We first consider a standard benchmark setting in recent graph-based semi-supervised learning literature~\cite{yang2016revisiting,kipf2016semi,velivckovic2017graph}.

 \vpara{Datasets.} We use three standard semi-supervised learning benchmark datasets for graph neural networks, Citeseer, Cora, and Pubmed~\cite{sen2008collective,yang2016revisiting}.
 The graph $G$ of each dataset is a citation network with documents as nodes and citations as edges.
 The feature vector of each node is a bag-of-words representation of the document and the class label represents the research area this document belongs to.
-We adopt these datasets from the PyTorch-Geometric library~\cite{fey2019fast} in our experiments.
-We closely follow the dataset setup in \citet{yang2016revisiting} and \citet{kipf2016semi}.
+We adopt these datasets from the PyTorch-Geometric library~\cite{fey2019fast} in our experiments\footnote{The datasets loaded by the PyTorch-Geometric data loader have slightly less edges than those reported in \citet{yang2016revisiting}, which is believed due to the existence of duplicate edges in the original datasets.}.
+For each dataset, we summarize number of classes, number of nodes, number of edges, and average number of nodes within the 2-hop neighborhood of each node in Table~\ref{tbl:dataset}.
+In this standard benchmark setting, we closely follow the dataset setup in \citet{yang2016revisiting} and \citet{kipf2016semi}.

-\vpara{Models for comparison.} For the proposed framework, we implement four variants ($2\times 2$) of models by combining the two generative model instantiations with the two approximate posterior model instantiations: LSM-GCN, SBM-GCN, LSM-GAT, SBM-GAT.
+\vpara{Models for comparison.} For the proposed framework, we implement four variants ($2\times 2$) of G$^3$NN by combining the two generative model instantiations with the two approximate posterior model instantiations: LSM-GCN, SBM-GCN, LSM-GAT, SBM-GAT.

-For baselines, we compare against two state-of-the-art models for the graph-based semi-supervised learning methods, GCN~\cite{kipf2016semi} and GAT~\cite{velivckovic2017graph}.
+For baselines, we compare against two state-of-the-art models for the graph-based semi-supervised learning, GCN~\cite{kipf2016semi} and GAT~\cite{velivckovic2017graph}.
 We also include a multi-layer perceptron (MLP), which is a fully connected neural network without using any graph information, as a reference.